 Welcome to and thank you for logging onto our school’s website.

 The present building replaced an older school which was in the village of Cappagh.
-The original school building was refurbished and modernised in the 1990’s and an extension was completed in 2007.
+The original school building was refurbished and modernised in the 1990s.
+The school was extended in 2007, and again in 2021.
 Over many years, our school has grown and developed and 147 pupils are enrolled for the 2020/2021 school year.
 Presently, St James’ is staffed by 8 teachers who are assisted by 4 ancillary staff members.
 The pupils and staff are helped in every way by our Board of Management members and our very active Parents’ Association.
 We also rely greatly on the assistance of our parent/guardian cohort and indeed the good will of the wider community.
 Our school has always been a focal point in this West Limerick community and the widespread support it continues to receive has contributed greatly to our success.

 Ní neart go cur le chéile!